notkrd/LWordGrowths/README.md

 # LWordGrowths
-Generates ideally poetic sentences using Lindenmeyer systems
+Generates ideally poetic sentences using Lindenmeyer systems.
+It's fairly minimal, but with the following set of rules generates the below texts: